Taconic Parkway Crash

 - Her behavior became increasingly erratic, even desperate

-- She reported enough distress to her brother (father of three in her care) that he said, stay put, I’m coming to get you
+- She reported enough distress to her brother (father of three in her care) on the phone that he said, stay put, I’m coming to get you

 - She took off anyway, spiralling apparently more and more out of control